 The following table details the Group's sensitivity to a 10% increase and 10% decrease in the Australian Dollar against the USD.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.
-A positive number indicates an increase in profit or loss and other equity where the Australian Dollar strengthens against the respective currency.
 For a weakening of the Australian Dollar against the respective currency there would be an equal and opposite impact on the profit and other equity, and the balances below would be negative.

+2016 \$'000 2015 \$'000

-2015 \$'000 2014 \$'000 Profit or loss 32 33
+Profit or loss 470 320

 The Group's sensitivity to foreign currency has remained constant.